xataio/pgroll/docs/README.md

 A create constraint operation adds a new constraint to an existing table.

-Only `UNIQUE` constraints can be supported.
+Only `UNIQUE` constraints are supported.

 Required fields: `name`, `table`, `type`.